Stephen Kakfwi: Political career

 In the 1970s the Mackenzie Valley Pipeline was proposed.
 Kakfwi identified the danger this proposal posed to his community's homeland, and fought tirelessly against the proposal, organizing groups of Dene and Métis.
 Eventually, the Government of Canada established the Mackenzie Valley Pipeline Inquiry, commissioned by Justice Thomas R. Berger.
 The 1977-8 recommendations against building a pipeline through the Northwest Territories for the time being were considered by Kakfwi as a "political badge of honour".

 In 1980 Kakfwi ran against Georges Erasmus for the Dene leadership, but lost.
 In 1983, Kakfwi again ran for the position of President of the Dene Nation and won, as Erasmus, his 1980 opponent, had been elected grand chief of the Assembly of First Nations.
 As President of the Dene Nation, Kakfwi established both the Northwest Territories Dene Cultural Institute and Indigenous Survival International (the latter was focused on hunting rights, particularly in the Arctic).
 He also aided in land rights efforts and helped to develop a framework for land claim negotiations.
 In 1984 and 1987, Pope John Paul II had scheduled visits to the Northwest Territories, an effort made possible by the work of Kakfwi.
 Although the 1984 visit was subsequently cancelled due to poor weather, Kakfwi continued to campaign for a visit in 1987.

 In 1987, Kakfwi was elected to the Legislative Assembly of the Northwest Territories, representing the constituency of Sahtu, of 254,000 square kilometres in area.
 During his sixteen-year tenure in the Legislative Assembly, ending in 2003, Kakfwi played key roles in initiatives ranging from economic development by encouraging the creation of diamond cutting and polishing industries in close proximity to local diamond mines, through to his promotion of Aboriginal rights, especially during his term as Premier of the Northwest Territories from 2000 to 2003.
 His sixteen-year tenure in the cabinet of the Northwest Territories is the longest in the Territories' history.
 Kakfwi continues to play an active role in the development of the Northwest Territories through his advisory position to WWF Canada.

 In 2014, he founded Canadians for a New Partnership, a coalition with a goal to build a new partnership between First Peoples and all Canadians.

-In July 2017, he was appointed to the Supreme Court Advisory Board by Prime Minister Justin Trudeau.
-The board's mandate is to provide an independent, merit-based recommendation to fill the vacancy created by the upcoming retirement of Chief Justice Beverley McLachlin.
+In 2017, Kakfwi was appointed by Prime Minister Justin Trudeau to serve on the Supreme Court Advisory Board.
+The board's mandate was to recommend a successor to Chief Justice Beverley McLachlin before her retirement later that year.